Brandonjhd/MOOCAutoEvaluator/README.md

 - Open-source learning and personal non-commercial use only
 - Commercial use prohibited without author permission
 - Please retain attribution and repository link when using: https://github.com/Brandonjhd/MOOCAutoEvaluator
-- Report issues or suggestions at [Issues](https://github.com/Brandonjhd/MOOCAutoEvaluator/issues)
+- Report issues or suggestions at [Issues](https://github.com/Brandonjhd/MOOCAutoEvaluator/issues).
+Thank you for using!

 ---